Better living leads to a better society ..

 VALUES

 We adopt diversity and inclusion in our work style because we follow the principles of humanitarian action (Humanity, Impartiality, Neutrality, and Independence).
-Thus, our work is guided and informed by our beliefs and commitments to:
+Thus, Compassion, Integrity, Collaboration, Innovation, and Accountability guide and inform our work.

 Theory of Change